materia-dex/materiadex-com/src/pages/docs/materia/07-interface-integration/03-iframe-integration.md

 The interface allows users to buy, sell, send, or provide liquidity for ERC20 tokens and EthItems.
 An iframe integration may be useful if your application provides services around these tokens.
 For example, users can buy WUSD through a Materia iframe on your site, then allow users to lend that WUSD on your site.

 It can also be useful if your application requires users to acquire some token in order to use some service.
-For example, allow users to buy WUSD token so they can engage in farm pools on the [Covenants Dapps](https://covenants.eth.link).
+For example, allow users to buy WUSD tokens so they can engage in farm pools on the [Covenants Dapps](https://covenants.eth.link).

 # iframe vs. custom UI